setms/book/docs/requirements/analysis.md

 procedures or for some other medium.
 Software has a [particular shape](../introduction/software.md) and that should affect how we define requirements.

-Most people suggest to write requirements as use cases consisting of scenarios and to do so in text form.
+Most people suggest writing requirements as use cases consisting of scenarios and to do so in text form.
 Use cases and their scenarios describe processes in which the software plays a role.
 Rather than text, it makes sense to model these processes using _to-be_ process models.
 This corresponds to the _abstraction_ phase of the engineering